Wind-River/ci-scripts/README.md

 This will download the images from the Docker Cloud/Hub and start the images using docker-compose.

-The jenkins web UI is accessible at https://localhost/jenkins.
+The Jenkins web UI is accessible at https://localhost/jenkins.
 If attempting to access the web UI from a different machine, replace localhost with the name or IP of the server where the repository was cloned to.